 I’m not ready!
 How can I find more info or just learn more about pollinators?

 Come along to our workshops and learn how to keep native stingless bees for fun, honey production, conservation or pollination.
-There’s a full day and half day workshop to choose from.
-Or you can learn how to build a habitat for native bees.

 If all this seems too hard, you can support bees by growing bee-friendly plants, using less insecticide/having a chemical-free garden and buying local honey from a farmers market.